Treatment Effect Models with Strategic Interaction in Treatment Decisions: Introduction

-To illustrate our methods empirically, we investigate the impacts of an opposite-gender best friend's delinquency (e.g., smoking and drinking alcohol) on adolescents' academic outcome (GPA: grade point average).
-Following the literature (e.g., \citealpmain{card2013peer}), we model the decision to participate in such risky activities as a complete information game.
-Our methods reveal new empirical evidences that the direct treatment effect of risky behaviors on GPA is significantly negative for female students and that the total treatment effect is significant for both genders.
-In particular, we find that an opposite-gender friend's delinquency more easily influences male students' GPAs than those of female students.
+To illustrate our methods empirically, we investigate the impacts of the delinquency (e.g., smoking and drinking) of an opposite-gender best friend on the academic outcomes of an adolescent, i.e., their grade point average (GPA).
+Following the literature (e.g., \citealpmain{card2013peer}), we model the decision to participate in risky activities as a complete information game.
+Our method revealed the following empirical evidence: (i) the susceptibility to peer effects varies with the personality of the students, (ii) the direct treatment effect of risky behaviors on the GPA is significantly negative for both male and female students, and (iii) the total treatment effect is even larger than the direct effect for both genders.
+The third finding implies that the delinquency of a best friend has a negative causal impact on the academic performance of the students.
+These results partially overlap with those obtained in previous empirical studies, but the current study would be the first to report such results by formally integrating social interactions in risky activities and the resulting causal effects on academic performance in a single framework.
+We also demonstrate that if we ignore the strategic interaction between each pair of students and estimate the treatment model simply as a bivariate probit model, the resulting MTE estimates can differ significantly from those obtained in our framework.
+This indicates the importance of correctly addressing the interaction structure in the treatment choices, not just as correlated multiple treatments.

-To our best knowledge, few studies address treatment evaluation in the presence of strategic interaction modeled explicitly as games.
-One important exception is \citetmain{balat2019multiple}, who investigate the partial identification of the ATE, differently from our focus on the point identification of the MTEs.
-The key identification assumptions in \citetmain{balat2019multiple} are nonparametric shape restrictions and variations in possibly discrete IVs, while we rely principally on a stochastic equilibrium selection rule and the existence of player-specific continuous IVs to achieve the point identification.
+\phantomsection \Copy{R2-1-2}{ This study has a clear connection to both the treatment effect and the structural estimation literature.
+By formulating the treatment choice as a structural game model within the MTE framework, we can take advantage of both reduced-form causal inference and structural estimation.
+In particular, unlike a structural approach that fully specifies the outcome and treatment choice equations, our approach provides some robustness to the problem of model misspecification for the outcome equation.
+At the same time, compared to the conventional reduced-form analysis, we can perform a certain class of interesting counterfactual exercises through the structural estimation of treatment decision game. }